kennylim/finstock/README.md

 # FinStock

-A script to download stock symbols and stocks data.
+A script to download stock symbols and stocks data in json or csv format.

 * AMEX
 * NASDAQ